With all of the benefits that trees provide, it’s no wonder that our Denver tree service experts are a bunch of tree

 As we’ve learned above, trees play a vital role in the cycle of water.
 One of those roles is helping to protect our soil against extreme drought.
 Trees have an ability to hold in lots of water from rain, they also release that moisture back into the air in a process called transpiration.
 Trees have the ability to capture rain through their leaves which gets evaporated back into the air to form rain clouds.
 In fact, much of the rain is driven by this process.

 In a very real sense, trees themselves contribute to their own tree care!
 Trees drop leaves and dead branches, which contribute to the health of the soil.
 These types of organic matter will add nutrients to the soil and provide fertility for surrounding plant life.
 When they begin to decompose, microbes and insects feed off of them too.
 The soil becomes even richer when other animals come to feed off the insects and other plants become more established.
 This cycle contributes to an even richer soil fertility.
 (Learn more about optimal soil preparation for tree planting HERE).

 Trees are Important for Human Survival

 If you take a look around the room you’re sitting in, most likely many of the materials around you were contributed by trees.
 The home you live in, the mail you get, the furniture you sit on all comes from trees!
 Aside from offering us protection from the outside elements, trees also offer food and medicinal benefits.
 Simply put, trees make our lives better in more ways than we realize!

 Hoping to learn more about the magical and wonderful life of trees?
-Ask one of our knowledgable tree service specialists!
+Ask one of our knowledgable tree service specialists in Denver, CO!
 Reach out to us HERE for a free quote for any tree trimming, tree removal, or stump removal needs in Denver.
 We look forward to meeting with you in person and sharing our passion for tree care!